Dark Moon: The Blood Altar

+In 2023, an English print edition was published by Ize Press, with the Korean version published by Haksan Publishing.
 The characters and storyline are based on the South Korean boy band Enhypen and their music videos.
 The original story began with their "Drunk-Dazed" music video released on April 26, 2021.
+An anime television series adaptation produced by Troyca aired from January to March 2026.